 A modern glasshouse can be used as an extension to a house or as a detached garden room, providing a bolt hole from day-to-day life.
 This open-plan conservatory living/diner is bathed in natural light by the floor-to-ceiling windows and glass roof.
 An aluminium structure might be specified where the weight is an issue.
 As it is light and very strong, spans can be longer and will support bigger glass panels.

 Try creating an outdoor room by trailing vines over a canopy on a terrace.
 Here, a pretty dining room, complete with impromtu porthole window, provides plenty of shelter from the sun.
+Green crockery mirrors the greenery of the foliage.

 In this kitchen extension, a high, pitched glass roof allows in plenty of light, while generous double doors offer a view of the garden beyond.
+When incorporating lots of glass into a design, make sure you allow for plenty of ventilation, to keep the room cool during warmer months.

 Pastel-coloured bunting, a floral tablecloth and simple furniture lends this pretty garden room an elegant, country atmosphere.
+Wicker is a country favourite and is a practical choice for a dining chair, as it can be easily wiped clean.

 Small and simple is the mantra behind this garden room, with neutral walls and floors and a plain glass dining set ensuring that the garden beyond is the star of the show.
+Round tables inside and out create a sense of unity between the two spaces.

 Statement furniture, such as a limewashed, scrubbed oak dining table, will add wow factor and an elegant, rustic feel to a garden room.
+Team it with lightweight chairs to prevent it from becoming overdominant.
+Simple white crockery and linen napkins and place mats are all the setting a table like this needs.

 This simple extension creates a spacious dining room and allows plenty of light, plus a great view of the garden.
+Reclaimed wooden chairs from churches or schools are a great way to inject a bit of history into a new-build extension.